Calendar of events

 Berkshire County residents are invited to visit Pleasant Valley Wildlife Sanctuary.
 The sanctuary is open dawn to dusk.
 The office and gift shop will be open from9:00 am to 4:00 pm.
 Explore seven miles of beautiful trails and learn about our education programs for all ages.
 Free for Berkshire County Residents with valid license or ID.

 BEAT’s Monthly Wildlife Tracking Club!

 9:00 am – 12:00 noon

 In Berkshire County: locations will vary

-BEAT is pleased to announce a monthly tracking club.
-This group will meet twice monthly, always on the 1st Wednesday and the 3rd Saturday.
+BEAT’s Wildlife Tracking group will meet twice monthly, always on the 1st Wednesday and the 3rd Saturday.
 It will be open to the public and run in Berkshire County.
 There will be an annual membership fee of $15.00.
 One-time participants can attend an individual event for $5.00.